 Think Outside The Box

-Counter this by giving the burglars a dose of their own medicine: place your valuable items in places they won’t expect, like thick books, empty cans of Pringles or hair spray, and unused devices like stereos and game consoles.
-If you’re feeling adventurous, you can put your jewelries in a Ziploc bag, roll it tightly, and insert it inside a thick vegetable like cabbage.
-If you’re keen on throwing off intruders, store fake jewelries in a place where they’ll likely find it.
-Considering that burgling attempts should be executed quickly, it will be too late when they find out that the jewelries they stole are fake.
+Counter this by giving the burglars a dose of their own medicine: place your valuable items in places they won’t expect, like thick books, empty cans of Pringles or hairspray, and unused devices like stereos and game consoles.
+If you’re feeling adventurous, you can put your jewelry in a Ziploc bag, roll it tightly, and insert it inside a thick vegetable like cabbage.
+If you’re keen on throwing off intruders, store fake jewelry in a place where they’ll likely find it.
+Considering that burgling attempts should be executed quickly, it will be too late when they find out that the jewelry they stole is fake.

 Think Like A Spy

 Use everyday items to your advantage when it comes to properly placing your surveillance cameras in secret.
 In the living room, you can install the surveillance gadget behind a clock or the TV.
 When positioned correctly, you can hide it in a plant pot, too.
-In the bedroom, you can secretly secure your camera in your nightstand, book shelf or lamp.
+In the bedroom, you can secretly secure your camera on your nightstand, bookshelf or lamp.
 You can also use clothes on a hanger as cover.

 Since intruders can now deal with pet security like the back of their hands, and you can try catching them off-guard with advanced apartment security devices like drones.
 A smartphone-controlled security drone concept named CUPID is a state-of-the-art drone that fires taser darts charged with 80,000 volts and only activates when an alarm is triggered, making it a perfect addition to your secret home security arsenal.
 It also sends out live video feeds and requires a user prompt before it takes on the intruder, keeping it safe from accidentally firing non-intruders.